ABOUT COTTONWOOD HEIGHTS POLICE

 In September of 2015, the CHPD entered into an interlocal agreement with neighboring cities that allows Cottonwood Heights police personnel to render aid for those jurisdictions in case of emergencies.
 The agreement also allows for aid from those jurisdictions in case of a major event occurring in Cottonwood Heights.
 You can read the agreement here.

-CHPD Organizational Chart (click image to enlarge)
+CHPD Organizational Chart (click here to download the PDF)

 PUBLIC SERVICE ANNOUNCEMENT - ACTIVE SHOOTER TRAINING